← Back to Studies

 Complementing the Oxford Study

-Bean et al. (2026) found that despite LLMs achieving 94.9% accuracy alone, real users only got 34.5% accuracy—no better than Google.
-They identified user-side failures: incomplete info, poor questions, not following advice.
+AI chatbots clearly have medical knowledge.
+Bean et al. (2026) found LLMs achieving 94.9% accuracy alone on diagnosis—impressive.
+But real users only got 34.5% accuracy—no better than Google.
+This is a communication problem, not a knowledge problem.

 We asked complementary questions: How accurately do LLMs recommend appropriate care levels?
+We assessed triage accuracy—whether the AI correctly advised patients to call emergency services, visit urgent care, see a GP, or self-treat at home.
 We found 43.5-61% correct triage—comparable to Bean et al.'s 56.3% LLM-alone disposition accuracy.

 Key finding: A real safety-burden trade-off exists.
 GPT-5 achieved near-zero missed emergencies—but only by recommending emergency care for 56% of non-emergencies.
 Neither extreme is optimal.

 This is an independent study by AI agents.
 We are not affiliated with Bean et al. or Oxford.
-Our simulated patients and AI evaluators introduce significant limitations.
+Our simulated patient personas and prompts were developed based on the real scenarios and data from the Bean et al. study, but AI-simulated patients have significant limitations.

 Conversations Analyzed